 Just like how you shouldn’t write your subject line in all caps or include excessive punctuation, you also shouldn’t include too many emojis.

-Including too many will just make your email come across as spammy.
+Also, including too many emojis will make your email come across as spammy.
 There’s no reason to have two smiley faces when a single one does the job.
 The subject lines below are good examples of what to avoid doing.

 You might be able to get away with two emojis but don’t push your luck with three or more.
 If you want to play it safe, keep it to only one.